utah-cs4470-sp25/class/hw8/README.md

 | 90%    | Part 1   |
 | 10%    | Part 2   |

+#### Extra Credit

 For a 5% extra credit, modify your compiler and `runtime.c` so that its show function can print using a `(StructType t)` as input.
 It should work for any user-defined struct.
 Create a diff showing your changes to `runtime.c` and create a small but rigorous example program to demonstrate how your solution works.
-Email the diff, the JPL program, and the C output for that program to Ben and Bhargav.
+Email the diff, the example JPL program, and the C output for that program to Ben and Bhargav.
 (Then undo the changes to your compiler so you can pass the autograder again!)
 They will grade the attempt on a pass/fail basis.
 You have one shot at the 5% bonus.
 Everyone can earn the bonus; it is not a race.